 NOTE: Be conversational here!
 Address what your client is most concerned with.
 This could be a great opportunity to introduce your judge to your client.

-“The second topic question is: Our overall negotiation strategy and reasonings.”
+“The second topic is: Our overall negotiation strategy and reasonings.”

 NOTE: Choose a negotiation strategy that works for your position and your personality.
 If it would not be natural for you to be aggressive, even if you have great points, don’t do it.
 Most people say they are planning on either being “amicable” or “aggressive,” but you don’t have to use either of those words.
-You want to pick a strategy that you can actually use in the heat of the round, not just something that sounds good to a judge.
+You want to pick a strategy that you can use in the heat of the round, not just something that sounds good to a judge.
 If you don’t use it in the round after you said you would in your pre-negotiation, be prepared to be questioned about it in post.

 Post-Negotiation Script